Citi is an advertising partner.

 How Can I Redeem Discover it® chrome Rewards?

-One of the more unique features of the chrome card from Discover resides in its redemption options.
+One of the more unique features of the Discover it® chrome resides in its redemption options.
 Just like most other cashback credit cards, you may choose to wait and have your rewards be applied to your statement at the end of each billing cycle.
 If, however, you wish to take advantage of your extra cash at any point in between your monthly statements, you have the option to do so via Amazon.com.
 This should be a useful perk for cardholders, since Amazon.com is a major online retailer and destination for online shopping.
 There are no penalties for using your rewards in this way.
 For every $1 earned in rewards for using the Discover it® chrome you can spend $1 on any Amazon.com item.

 How Does the Discover it® chrome Compare to Other Credit Cards?